Workspaces

 # Git Integration

 Workspaces facilitate code modifications and experiment runs and their results.
-While rapid experimentation is important, saving the code from a specific cnvrg job is essential to trackable and repeatable experiments.
+While rapid experimentation is important, saving the code from a specific AI Studio job is essential to trackable and repeatable experiments.
 Though you can push to Git before each experiment, this can be avoided by using the git_diff parameter in your Experiment.run() command.

 The following provides example experiment runs: